Recovery Coaching a Harm Reduction Pathway©

 Participants will be able to...

-Compare and contrast principles of harm reduction and recovery coaching
+• Compare and contrast established principles of Harm Reduction and recovery-oriented service delivery

-Develop a personal action plan for further development of harm reduction recovery coaching skills
+• Develop a personal action plan for further development of harm reduction-oriented service delivery skills

 PREREQUISITES